alexanderquispe/Diplomado_PUCP/Lecture_1/Assigment_1/group_06_assignment1_2025/Answer_P1_P4_P5.md

 Trabajar en el main significa modificar directamente la versión principal del proyecto, lo que puede poner en riesgo el código principal si se introducen errores (mas aún en trabajos colaborativos).
 En cambio, trabajar en una branch permite desarrollar nuevas funciones o corregir errores de forma aislada al código principal, sin afectar el proyecto antes de que los cambios sean validados.
 En proyectos colaborativos se recomienda usar branches porque ayudan a evitar afectar la versión principal del proyecto con errores, permiten que varias personas trabajen diferentes tareas en paralelo y facilitan la revisión antes de integrar los cambios.

+Working on main means directly modifying the main version of the project, wich can put the main code at risk if bugs are introduced (even more so in collaborative projects).
+Working on a branch, on the other hand, allows you to develop new features oor fix bugs in isolation from the main code, without affecting the project before the changes are validated.
+In collaborative projects, using branches is recommended because they help avoid affecting the main version of the project with bugs, allow multiple people to work on different tasks in parallel, and facilitate review before integrating changes.

 **3. Make a commit with the following message: Added my favorite movies.
 Write down the corresponding Git command.**